Sleepy-Panda/Feesh/README.md

 This mod is an evolution of [FeeshNotifier ChatTriggers module](https://chattriggers.com/modules/v/FeeshNotifier) made for earlier MC versions.

-**THIS MOD IS IN EARLY DEVELOPMENT STAGE!** It's not assumed to be widely used yet, due to incomplete / not well tested features.
-Once it's ready for beta, I plan to publish it on Modrinth.

 ## Table of Contents

 - [Releases](#releases)